-Author, digital strategist and founding partner, Undercurrent
+Author, digital strategist and co-founder of Undercurrent

 Everywhere he looks, Aaron Dignan sees the same phenomenon.
 Our most trusted and important institutions—in business, healthcare, government, philanthropy, and beyond – are struggling.